 D1.
-Mitigatio n strategy SEA response Universal and correct The NDE has led statewide efforts and partnerships to wearing o of masks message the continued need for safety, masking, Physical of distancing vaccinations, and mental health through its sponsorship in (e.g., incl uding use of the Do Right, Right Now campaign. cohorts/p odding) Handwas hing and Additionally, guidance was provided for schools in the y etiquette NDE's Planning a Safe Return to School in Nebraska, and Cleaning and through continued evolution of guidance on the Launch NE maintaini ng healthy website. including g ventilation The NDE has also worked closely with the Nebraska Contact to • Association of Local Health Departments and the Nebraska combinat Department of Health and Human Services to share isolation consistent messages every other week through joint quarantin webinars with education leaders. tion with the al, territorial, The NDE coordinated the distribution of hand sanitizer and or Tribal face masks at the beginning of the 2020-21 school year, and departme continues to closely monitor PPE needs for districts.
-Diagnosti The NDE weeded alongly with the Nebusalis Department of screening testing The NDE worked closely with the Nebraska Department of Health and Human Services to pilot COVID-19 screening tests to 2,500 students statewide through two separate rounds.
-Tourius.
-Finally, the NDE has developed and executed professional learning webinars for school nurses and other school health rearing "commission sensor marses and other sensor nearth

-Mitigation strategy SEA response personnel through a partnership with Nebraska Children's Hospital and their Project ECHO.
+Mitigation strategy SEA response Universal and correct The NDE has led statewide efforts and partnerships to wearing of masks message the continued need for safety, masking, Physical distancing vaccinations, and mental health through its sponsorship in (e.g., including use of the Do Right, Right Now campaign. cohorts/podding) Handwashing and Additionally, guidance was provided for schools in the respiratory etiquette NDE's Planning a Safe Return to School in Nebraska, and Cleaning and through continued evolution of guidance on the Launch NE maintaining healthy website. facilities, including improving ventilation The NDE has also worked closely with the Nebraska Contact tracing in Association of Local Health Departments and the Nebraska combination with Department of Health and Human Services to share isolation and consistent messages every other week through joint quarantine, in webinars with education leaders. collaboration with the State, local, territorial, The NDE coordinated the distribution of hand sanitizer and or Tribal health face masks at the beginning of the 2020-21 school year, and departments continues to closely monitor PPE needs for districts.
+Diagnostic and screening testing The NDE worked closely with the Nebraska Department of Health and Human Services to pilot COVID-19 screening tests to 2,500 students statewide through two separate rounds.
+Finally, the MDE has developed and evented anofassional Finally, the NDE has developed and executed professional learning webinars for school nurses and other school health personnel through a partnership with Nebraska Children's Hospital and their Project ECHO.
 Efforts to provide The Do Right, Right Now campaign pivoted from mitigation vaccinations to efforts to vaccination efforts beginning in January 2021.
-The educators, other staff, NDE has also elevated district efforts for staff and student and students, if vaccination. eligible Appropriate The NDE Office of Special Education developed guidelines accommodations for aligned to CDC and local, state, and national public health children with officials accommodating for the unique needs of students disabilities with with disabilities.
-This included proper alternatives to health respect to the health and safety protocols. and safety policies ii.
+The educators, other staff, NDE has also elevated district efforts for staff and student and students, if vaccination. eligible vaccination.
+Cligible ii.
 Any Statewide plans, policies, estimated timelines, and specific milestones related to reopening and operation of school facilities, including any mechanisms the SEA will use to track, monitor, or enforce their implementation;